-Going to Court, Court Lawyers Sydney – Appearing in Court to answer a criminal charge will be a difficult and stressful time.
+Going to Court in NSW – Appearing in Court to answer a criminal charge will be a difficult and stressful time.
 Not only will your future be on the line you will be dealing with a process that is complicated and confusing.
 Indeed, Court processes are alien to most people and legal language and etiquette will be unfamiliar.
 Of course, managing and arguing a legal case is difficult if not impossible for most people to do successfully.
 The reality is that in order to navigate yourself through this difficult time and emerge with the most just and fair result you will need the services of a qualified criminal law lawyer.
+Engaging an experienced criminal lawyer can make or break your case and here at George Sten & Co, we have over 50 years experience in criminal law.
+We have a deep knowledge and understanding of the law and the court system and can use this to your advantage.
+We offer 24 hour legal advice 02 9261 8640

 This article will take you through some of the processes that you will face in Court, both in the committal hearing and, generally, in the trial itself.
 This article is merely an introduction to many of the complicated issues that will emerge during a trial, so it is important to consult your criminal law specialist for more information.